thesirtaylor/visualizy/README.md

  Endpoints are accessible only when an id (prime number) is provided in the request header.

 ##### Deployment:
-For local development without Docker, ensure Zookeeper, Kafka, and Redis are running locally on your machine, we are using a connection string for postgresql so there is no need to worry about it.
+For local development without Docker, ensure Zookeeper, Kafka, PostgreSQL and Redis are running locally on your machine.
 Run ```yarn run start:all``` to start all servers concurrently

 With Docker, simply run ```docker compose up```.